Ruth Lottie Nomondo Chinamano

 She stepped up her fight against discrimination during her stint at Mutare Teacher Training School and the Waddilove Institute, where she taught renowned politicians such as Dr Sydney Sekeramayi and the late Dr Herbert Ushewokunze.
 Together with Mrs Parirenyatwa and a few other women, Cde Chinamano staged the first black sash demonstration against the detention of veteran nationalists Chikerema, Madzimbamuto, Nyandoro and many others.

-In 1975, Cde Ruth Chinamano travelled to England to visit her children.
-While she was abroad, a special Zapu congress held on September 27 and 28, 1975 elected her as secretary for women’s affairs and a member of the Central Committee.
+In 1975, Ruth Chinamano travelled to England to visit her children.
+While she was abroad, a special ZAPU congress held on 27 and 28 September 1975 elected her as secretary for women’s affairs and a member of the Central Committee.
 Her election in absentia bore testimony to the stature she had built as a trusted cadre of the Liberation Struggle.
-Consequently, she was one of the delegates representing PF Zapu at the Lancaster House conference in 1979.
+Consequently, she was one of the delegates representing PF ZAPU at the Lancaster House conference in 1979.

 She called on Government to abolish all beer halls situated near schools and turn them into domestic science centers where women could learn to look after their homes.
 During the second reading and committee stages of the Harmful Liquids Amendment Bill, Cde Chinamano advocated a ban on beer, arguing that it was a cause of many problems including breaking up of families.